phpro/grumphp/doc/tasks/mago/analyzer.md

 Minimum severity level to display in the report.
 Issues below this level are not shown.
 Possible values: `note`, `help`, `warning`, `error`

-**minimum-fail-level**

-*Default: null (mago default: error)*

-Minimum severity level that causes the command to fail.
-For example, setting this to `warning` means the command fails on warnings and errors, but not on notes or help suggestions.
-Possible values: `note`, `help`, `warning`, `error`

-**dry-run**

-*Type: bool*

-Preview fixes without writing any changes to disk.
-Shows what changes would be made without modifying any files.
-Requires `fix` to be set.